KULL-Centre/BME/README.rst

-BME - Integrating Molecular Simulation and Experimental Data: A Bayesian/Maximum Entropy Reweighting Approach
+Integrating Molecular Simulation and Experimental Data:
+A Bayesian/Maximum Entropy Approach
 ==============

 This is a Python script to perform ensemble refinement using the Bayesian/MaxEnt (BME) approach.